 Sandstone is a sedimentary rock, formed as sand is exposed to extreme pressure until it becomes a solid rock.
 Dolostone is made of dolomite, a carbonate rock that has traces of magnesium and calcium.
-It forms when water runs through limestone, and is used in concrete and fertilizers12.
-The Prairie Du Chien dolostone is thickest in Chanhassen, where it formed roughly 480 million years ago.5 billing of the second s
+It forms when water runs through limestone, and is used in concrete and fertilizers.
+The Prairie Du Chien dolostone is thickest in Chanhassen, where it formed roughly 480 million years ago.

-This figure from the Carver County Geologic Atlas7, shows the bedrock layers of the county.
+This figure from the Carver County Geologic Atlas, shows the bedrock layers of the county.
 Blue is Prairie Du Chien dolostone, Yellow is Jordan sandstone, and tan is St. Peter sandstone.
-The watershed office is marked with a
+The watershed office is marked with a billing of the second s